• StarPure High-Resolution Agarose

 StarPure High-resolution Agarose

-StarPure High Resolution Agarose
+StarPure High-Resolution Agarose

 Product Advantages

-StarPure high-resolution agarose has a high resolution for small DNA fragments and is suitable for separating 20bp-50000bp DNA/RNA fragments.
+StarPure high-resolution agarose has high resolution for small DNA fragments and is suitable for separating 20bp-50000bp DNA/RNA fragments.

-Application
+Product Application

 In biochemical experiments, it is often used in gel electrophoresis, two-way immunodiffusion, radial immunodiffusion, preparation of hydrophilic gels, etc.

-Product Properties
+Product Nature

 Save Instructions